cloudcreativity/laravel-json-api/docs/upgrade.md

 will involve only small upgrades.
 We will do one final large upgrade when we switch from alpha to beta releases, and then we are planning on tagging `1.0.0` after a limited number of beta tags.

+## 1.0.0-alpha.1 to 1.0.0-alpha.2

+### Controllers

+Controller hooks now receive the `ValidatedRequest` instance instead of the resource object submitted by the client.
+This will affect your application if you were using this argument in any hooks, or if overloaded some of the `protected` methods in the `JsonApiController`.
+It will not affect your application if you did not type-hint this argument in any of the hooks, or overload any protected methods.

+Refer to the [updated Controllers chapter](./basics/controllers.md) for examples.

 ## Upgrading from 0.12 to 1.0.0-alpha.1

 The main new feature introduced in this release is proper handling of reading and modifying resource